Our Model of Care

-Our peer support model is built upon the principles of:
+Our peer support model is built upon four core principles:

 We take inspiration from established models such as the Zendo Project, NEST, and Harmonia while tailoring our approach to the needs of the Midwest festival community.